Getting to Be a Fan Again … and Loving It - Rafu Shimpo

 “This year is our year,” he preached.

-When the first pitch is thrown tonight in the friendly confines of that neutral site in Texas, I’ll be on the couch, or perhaps in my backyard with the radio on.
-Perhaps you’ll be in the car or at your own desk.
+As the Fall Classic is played out in the friendly confines of that neutral site in Texas, I’ll be on the couch, or perhaps in my backyard with my trusty radio on.
+Maybe you’ll be in the car or at your own desk.
 It doesn’t matter.
 Baseball is there for us, as it’s always been.
 For that, we still have hope, and win or lose, there’s always next year.

 That’s maybe the most comforting phrase to hear in 2020.
 There’s always next year.